contact@praximwellbeing.consulting tim_halls1

 My Violent Father

 Images of brute violence and verbal altercation stain my innocent mind as a child looking on my drunken father and cowering mother.
-I feel helpless in the moment to save my mother but also alert to the beast head before me, should it target me next.
+I feel helpless in the moment to save my mother but also alert to the beast-head, my father, before me, should he target me next.

 Bullets of words and obscenities fill the air like rain showering on a tin roof, loud and scattered.
 The dark mood fills the air, as does the racing hearts of all that witness.